 This year’s general election was one of the most unrepresentative in UK history: with only 34% of the vote share, Labour gained a landslide victory.
 Under this system, political diversity is suppressed.
 Keir Starmer’s refusal to commit to real electoral reform demonstrates a broken voting system which pressures tactical voting and does not reflect the voice of the public.

 According to the Electoral Reform Society, the Green Party, with about 7% of the vote, should have around 40 MPs.
 Under first-past-the-post , this translates to just 0.6% of MPs.
-Green votes are being devalued and underrepresented, and this bill has the opportunity to restore the public’s trust in UK democracy.
+Green votes are being devalued and underrepresented, and this Bill has the opportunity to restore the public’s trust in UK democracy.

 For young people, whose future rests on the outcome of general elections and politicians in power, Proportional Representation is required more than ever.